ANALYTICS SOLUTIONS2025-10-30

 • Ability to compile a list of all the data that you have from research or other sources

-• Identify important data and use it
+• Identify critical data and use it

 • Compile a list of reports for end-users